Project name: Austria – Italy interconnection between Würmlach (AT) and Somplago (IT), Project of Common Interest (PCI) n° 3.4.

 Project promoter: Alpe Adria Energia Srl (AAE), an Italian company headquartered in Udine.
 It is jointly owned by Enel Produzione S.p.A and Alpen Adria Energy Line S.p.A, with each company having a 50% share.

-The project was developed within the framework of European Regulation 714/09 which enables private enterprises to build new electrical interconnection lines and to use the new capacity in order to enhance the competitiveness of the European energy markets and to increase cross-border capacity among Member Countries.
-It is recognised as a Project of Common Interest (PCI) and deemed necessary in order to reach t objectives set by European energy strategy.
+The project is developed within the framework of European Regulation 714/09 (now substituted by Reg.
+EU 943/2019) which enables private enterprises to build new electrical interconnection lines and to use the new capacity in order to enhance the competitiveness of the European energy markets and to increase cross-border capacity among Member Countries.
+It is recognised as a Project of Common Interest (PCI) and deemed necessary in order to reach the objectives set by European energy strategy.

 In energy terms, the Italian-Austrian border is congested and this interconnection will make it possible to increase grid transfer capacity by 300 MW.
 This will have a positive impact both on energy generation and competiveness.
 This is due to the fact that it will be possible to transfer the energy produced by power plants more efficiently, using renewable sources, at no extra cost to citizens.
 Even though the cost of the investment will be borne by the project promoter and not repaid in the bill by end customers, once it enters into service, the line will become part of the national transmission grid and will help bring about market integration.